renpy/renpy/sphinx/source/atl.rst

     If None or "child", relative components of crop (see :ref:`the position types documentation <position-types>`) are
-    considered relatively to the width and height of the source image.
+    considered relatively to the width and height of the source image, like ``anchor`` does it.

-    If "room", they are considered relatively to the available room in the context where the source image is displayed (typically the size of the screen).
+    If "area", they are considered relatively to the available containing area in the context where the source image is displayed (typically the size of the screen), like ``pos`` does it.

     If all elements of ``crop`` are ints or ``absolute``s, this property has no effect.